Multimodal Foundation Models for Early Disease Detection: Proposed Framework

 The training protocol consists of two stages: first, a large corpus of multimodal data is used for self-supervised pretraining and second, the pretrained model is then fine-tuned with supervised labels for disease prediction.
 Objectives of the training phase include: (i) masked reconstruction of missing inputs and (ii) cross-modal contrastive learning to align paired modalities.

-During pretraining, the encoders and fusion module learn general multimodal patterns, which helps the model handle noisy data.
-On the other hand, masked reconstruction encourages it to fill incomplete information, while contrastive learning aligns embeddings from different modalities.
-In the fine-tuning stage, the network is tailored to the disease detection task by optimizing cross-entropy loss on labeled data.
-This two-step process strikes a balance between broad general knowledge and task-specific performance.
+The encoders and fusion module learn general multimodal patterns during pretraining.
+This helps the model deal with data that is noisy.
+On the other hand, masked reconstruction pushes it to fill in missing information, while contrastive learning makes embeddings from different modalities fit together.
+During the fine-tuning stage, the network is made to work better at finding diseases by optimizing cross-entropy loss on labeled data.
+This two-step process finds a middle ground between having a lot of general knowledge and doing well on specific tasks.